-Vocal Methods (for Instrumental Majors)
+Vocal Methods (for Instrumental Majors) 1 Credit Hour

 An introductory course focusing on the methods of singing.
 Course includes the study of anatomy and physiology of the voice, basic International Phonetic Alphabet application, classical voice categorization, appropriate stage deportment and attendance at three vocal concerts.
 Students will learn the fundamentals of correct voice production and diction.
-Offered fall.
+Offered fall even years.
 NOTE: 5 clinical observation hours.